SWittouck/tidyamplicons/README.md

-# tidyamplicons

-Functions to Manipulate and Visualize Amplicon Sequence Data
+# tidyamplicons: Functions to Manipulate and Visualize Amplicon Sequence Data

 This package is work in progress and is currently very minimalistic.
-There is no documentation yet.
+Documentation is under construction and will be available very soon.

 # Installation